chiro-hiro/thedivine/README.md

     return immortal
 ```

-We restrict normal account to trigger smart contract to prevent manipulation, the only way to trigger it is through a deployed smart contract.
-As long as there are many users of TheDivine we could able to maintenance an immortal chain of entropy.
+We restrict the normal account to trigger this smart contract to prevent manipulation, the only way to trigger it is through a deployed smart contract.
+As long as there are many users of The Divine we could able to maintain an immortal chain of entropy.

 ## Implementation